Ys: Memories of Celceta: Plot

-The game takes place a year after the events of Ys II, and about a year before Ys: The Oath in Felghana.
-The game is set in the land of Celceta, and begins when the series's protagonist, Adol Christin, arrives in the town of Casnan with amnesia due to unknown reasons.
+The game takes place a year after the events of Ys X: Nordics, and about a year before Ys: The Oath in Felghana.
+The game is set in the land of Celceta, and begins when the series's protagonist, Adol Christin, arrives in the town of Casnan with amnesia for unknown reasons.
 Then, he meets an information dealer, Duren, who claims to have met him before.
 Governor-General Griselda, the local ruler, then hires Adol and Duren to explore Celceta and draw a map of it because neither she nor her government has a full map of the area.

 While exploring the forest, Adol slowly recovers his memories of his previous encounters.
 He and Duren explore local villages and meet Karna, a warrior from Comodo Village, and Ozma, the village leader from Selray Village.
 Adol had previously met both but had no memory of meeting them.
 Both Karna and Ozma join Adol.
 They also meet antagonistic characters Bami, a witch who had been abducting villagers from Comodo and controlling them with magic masks, including Karna's brother Remnos, and Gadis, a beast tamer who attacked Selray and tried to take their Spardas, beasts the Selray villagers consider sacred.
 Adol also meets Gruda, an officer of the Romun army, who is sympathetic towards Adol's exploration.

 Eventually, Adol's group arrives in Highland, a town near something called the Tower of Providence, where a mysterious being, referred to as a "god" by the locals, called Eldeel lives.
 They also meet Calilica, the daughter of the village chief, and Leeza, an apostle of Eldeel.
 Leeza explains Adol's memory loss is because of Eldeel, but that he should not have lost all of his memories.
 With Calilica's help, who also joins the group, they reach the Tower and meet Eldeel, a white winged being.
 Eldeel reveals he is an actual god and has helped humanity advance in the past, and has also already met Adol, but is currently sick.
 He briefly transforms into a black winged being with a malevolent personality, demanding Adol return something called the "Mask of the Sun", and passes out, his wings turning white again.